-Khoya Puffs - Cutting Edge Gujia.
-Khoya Puffs are a newest modified version of very famous Indian sweet Gujia.
+Khoya Puffs - Puff Pastry Gujia are a newest modified version of very famous Indian sweet Gujia.

-Is there anyone having monday blues?
+Is there someone who is feeling the same?
 Well, I have something good for you guys to make you happy.

 Holi, an Indian festival of colors, is coming in a couple of days.
 For those who don’t know about Holi — it is a spring festival also known as the festival of colours or the festival of love.